Super02/Super02.github.io/README.md

 ### **WARNING!**
 This extension is not secure at all in It's current state:
  - Everyone can download all global variables data directly!
- - Everyone can create to many global variables and temporarily shutdown the service.
-(If this happens please contact me at Discord)
+ - Everyone can create too many global variables and temporarily shutdown the service.
+(If this happens please contact me on Discord)

-If you have any questions regarding this extension or other of my projects please join my [Discord server](http://discord.super02.me).
+If you have any questions regarding this extension or other of my projects, please join my [Discord server](http://discord.super02.me).

 ## Try it out here.
 Try it out: [here](http://scratchx.org/?url=https://super02.github.io/firebase.js#scratch)